Lydiard Park Academy: Qualifications

-Academy Trust
+The Park Academies Trust

 Lydiard Park Academy is the founding member of The Park Academies Trust which was formed in August 2016.
 In September 2019 another local Swindon secondary school, Abbey Park School, joined the Trust.
 Red Oaks Primary also joined as of August 2019.
 Orchid Vale Primary joined in October 2020.
-Bridlewood Primary School officially joined in December 2022.
+Bridlewood Primary School joined in December 2022.
+In September 2023 Highworth Warneford became the third secondary school to join the Trust.